 Google Sheets is used for everything from personal budget planning to professionally prepared company spreadsheets.
 To that end, Google Sheets includes some advanced financial functions — including the ability to calculate Net Present Value (NPV).

 Net Present Value is a concept that’s used to determine the profitability of things like capital expenditures and investments.
-With the NPV function, you calculate the value of a stream of payments.
+With the NPV Google Sheets function, you calculate the value of a stream of payments.

 The hope is that an NPV will go up over time.
 But you can get a negative NPV as well — which tells you that the investment probably isn’t a good choice.

 The calculation for NPV is pretty complicated.
 But that’s one of the major advantages of a Google Sheet.
 You don’t need to concern yourself with the calculations for NPV.
-You just need to know how to use the NPV formula on Google Sheets.
+You just need to know how to use the Google Sheets NPV formula.

 If you know how to use NPV function in Excel, you already know how to use NPV in Google Sheets.
 NPV spreadsheets are all designed similarly.
 In Google Sheets, the NPV formula looks like this:

-Using NPV to Calculate the Cost of a Loan
+How to Use NPV Google Sheets Function to Calculate the Cost of a Loan

 Let’s say a family member needs you to loan them $1,000 and pay you back over three months — in payments of $200, $300, and $500.